tensorpack/tensorpack/examples/DoReFa-Net/README.md

 [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](http://arxiv.org/abs/1606.06160), by Zhou et al.

+We are hosting a demo at CVPR16 on behalf of Megvii, Inc.

 Training code for SVHN is available.

 The provided pretrained model is an AlexNet with 1 bit weights, 2 bit activations, trained with 4 bit gradients.